-Using a marker word, is a simple and effective way we can communicate to our dogs when teaching them either new behaviours, or what we want them to do.
+Using a marker word or a clicker, is a simple and effective way we can communicate to our dogs when teaching them either new behaviours, or what we want them to do.

-There are lots of behaviours we can teach dogs using marker words, we can teach them to heel and walk close to us, we can teach them to stay calm around distractions, and we can teach them new tricks like spin and high five
+There are lots of behaviours we can teach dogs using marker words, we can teach them to heel and walk close to us, we can teach them to stay calm around distractions, come back to us, and we can teach them new tricks like spin and high five.

 Using a marker word is very similar to using a clicker and works in the same way.
 However, it can sometimes be a handful to juggle treats, a lead and a clicker.
 So, using a marker word is something we can do wherever we are – because it’s just using our voice.
 If you want to use a clicker, the steps are exactly the same.

 When we ‘mark’ a behaviour we easily and effectively communicate to out dogs that what they are doing – in that exact moment in time - is good.
 Imagine someone is training a dolphin to jump out of the water and through a hoop, you can’t exactly reward the dolphin with some fish as they are mid jump, but what you can do is use a clicker to ‘mark’ the behaviour and toss them a reward when they have completed the jump, the dolphin then knows that the act of jumping through the hoop deserves the reward, and a reward is coming.